 Note that for the grade to be replaced in GPA calculations, the student must remediate the identical course.

-Students that remediate a NON A-G class in place of an A-G class will not remove the grade, rather if the course codes are not the same, the two grades will both appear and both will factor into any GPA calculations.
+For students that remediate a NON A-G class in place of an A-G class the original grade is not indicated with an (R), rather if the course codes are not the same, the two grades will both appear and both will factor into any GPA calculations.
 The newly remediated class will count for graduation requirements, but will not replace the original grade.

-If you are unsure of what class your child is remediating or whether it is identical, check with your child's Academic Advisor.
+If you are unsure of what class your child is remediating or whether it is identical, check with your child's Counselor.